List of Dominican saints and beatified

 Dominic de Guzmán, recognized as a saint by the Catholic Church, founded the Dominican Order which was approved by Pope Innocent III in 1215.

-This list of saints and beati of the Dominican Order is alphabetical.
-It includes Dominican saints from Europe, Asia, Africa and the Americas.
+This list of Dominican saints and beatified is alphabetical.
+It includes Dominican saints and blesseds from Europe, Asia, Africa and the Americas.
 Since the founder of the Dominicans, Dominic de Guzmán, was canonised in 1234, there have been 69 other Dominicans canonised and many more beatified.